u-root/u-root/README.md

 * try to boot (via kexec) each valid kernel/ramfs combination found above

 In the future I will also support VPD, which will be used as a substitute for EFI variables, in this specific case to hold the boot order of the various boot entries.

+## uinit

+The `uinit` program just wraps `netboot` and `localboot` in a forever-loop logic, just like your BIOS/UEFI would do.
+At the moment it just loops between netboot and localboot in this order, but I plan to make this more flexible and configurable.

 ## TODO